shoran23/Brew-Builder/README.md

 # Brew Builder

-Brew Builder is a site that assists home brewers in creating their own recipes.
+## User S

+## Technologies Used:
+- Javascript
+- HTML
+- Embedded Javascript
+- Express
+- MongoDB
+- Mongoose

+## Purpose
+The purpose of this application is to assist home brewers with designing there own beer recipes.
+By providing the necessary information for ingredients and automating the

+## Approach
+The approa

 ## Getting Started